 Clients need help putting their problems in writing.
 Instead of just “putting it out there” and hoping they will get back to you asking to solve this or that, offer them a solution to a specific problem.

-The Offer should not for you to “website design for $150 an hour”.
+The Offer should not for you to “help them with their problems”.
 That is too vague.

 That way, you give them a simple way to start working with you – something that you can later turn into a long-term gig.